-We collect personally identifiable information that you provide to us by email, Web site forms, or other electronic means.
+We collect personally identifiable information that you provide to us by email, website forms, or other electronic means.
 Personally identifiable information is information that can specifically identify you, such as your name, phone number, address, email address, date of birth, income, account number, Social Security number, or driver’s license number.
-If you email us at email@example.com (email contact links on our Web site use this address), we will automatically receive your email address.
+If you email us at email@example.com (email contact links on our website use this address), we will automatically receive your email address.
 We will use it to respond to you by email and to send information about VSAC to you via social media and/or other electronic means.

-We collect information related to your use of our Web site using HTTP cookies, Adobe Flash cookies, web beacons, and log information.
-When you visit our Web site, we collect information including, but not limited to, your domain name, your Internet Protocol (IP) address, Internet sites that linked you to our Web site, the browser you use, and the pages of our Web site that you view.
-We may store this information in our Web site logs.
-This information helps us to determine what kind of information is most useful to our Web visitors.
-We do not collect personally identifiable information about you from your visit to the Web site unless you provide it to us.
+We collect information related to your use of our website using HTTP cookies, Adobe Flash cookies, web beacons, and log information.
+When you visit our website, we collect information including, but not limited to, your domain name, your internet Protocol (IP) address, internet sites that linked you to our website, the browser you use, and the pages of our websites that you view.
+We may store this information in our website logs.
+This information helps us to determine what kind of information is most useful to our website visitors.
+We do not collect personally identifiable information about you from your visit to the website unless you provide it to us.

 We may receive information about you from third parties.
 This may include information about your interactions with our service providers or your use of our web applications, including our social networking applications or pages.
 We may combine information collected about you through one VSAC service with other information collected through another VSAC service or information collected through our service providers.

 How we use information

 We use the information you provide to respond to your request for information from VSAC; process loan and grant applications; service your account; contact you with service updates, marketing information, or reminders; comply with legal or regulatory requirements; measure, improve, and customize our services; fulfill other technical, logistical, financial, tax, legal, regulatory, compliance, administrative functions; and provide customer service.